danzin/DIY-Redis/README.md

 # DIY-Redis

-A Redis clone implemented in TypeScript to understand how caching systems work from the inside out using Command Pattern.
+DIY-Redis is a lightweight Redis clone written in TypeScript with Bun.
+It’s built to learn the inner workings of caching systems — from parsing RESP commands to replication, persistence, and streams.

 ### Work in progress.